A Lie algebraic pattern behind logarithmic CFTs: Abstract

 \section{Abstract}

-We introduce a new concept named \textbf{shift system}.
-This is a purely Lie algebraic setting to develop the geometric representation theory of \textbf{Feigin-Tipunin construction} \cite{FT} of logarithmic conformal field theories.
-After reformulating the discussion in \cite{Sug,Sug2} under this new setting, as an application, we extend almost all the main results of these papers to the (multiplet) principal W-algebra at positive integer level associated with a simple Lie algebra $\g$ and Lie superalgebra $\osp(1|2r)$, respectively.
+We introduce a purely Lie algebraic formalization of the Feigin--Tipunin's geometric construction of logarithmic CFTs/VOAs.
+After reformulating the geometric representation theory of FT construction under this new setting, within this framework, we uniformly construct the (multiplet) principal W-algebras at positive integer level associated with any simple Lie algebra $\g$ and Lie superalgebra $\osp(1|2r)$, thereby establishing Weyl-type character formulas and simplicity theorems that extend the first author’s previous results.